 Ref.
+Question Policy Principles

+K5 Do final exits open in the direction of escape where necessary?

+Answer Finding/Observation

-Question Policy Principles K5 Do final exits open in the direction of escape where necessary?
-Answer Finding/Observation N/A Not considered necessary where less than 60 occupants will be present at any one time.
+N/A Not considered necessary where less than 60 occupants will be present at any one time.

 Ref.
 Question Policy Principles

 K6 Are travels distances satisfactory? (consider single direction and more than one direction, property risk profile and occupancy characteristics)

-Answei • Finding/Observation
+Answe r Finding/Observation

 Yes Travel distances are within those recommended within the Home Office Guide.

 Ref.
 Question Policy Principles

 K7 Are there suitable precautions for all inner rooms?

-Answei r Finding/Observation
+Answe r Finding/Observation

 N/A None present in the common areas.

 Ref.
 Question Policy Principles

 K8 Are escape routes separated where appropriate?

-Answei r Finding/Observation
+Answe r Finding/Observation

 N/A Single stairway, hallway and associated first floor landing only.

 Ref.
 Question Policy Principles

 K9 Are corridors sub-divided where appropriate?

-Answei r Finding/Observation
+Answe r Finding/Observation

 N/A Single stairway, hallway and associated first floor landing only.

 Ref.
 Question Policy Principles

 K10 Do escape routes lead to a place of safety?

-Answei r Finding/Observation

-Yes There are two unrestricted directions of escape available from both entry/exit doors to the premises.

-Ref.
-Question Policy Principles

-K11 Are the stairs and/or lobbies provided with adequate ventilation?
-(If considered satisfactory, please state provision) Annual service or AOV's carried out by partner on a rolling schedule.
-All certificates are stored on PIMSS and can be requested at any time from the Fire Officer.

 Answer Finding/Observation

-Yes There are manually openable windows at first floor level that can be used to control smoke levels.
-The assessor considers that the current arrangements are reasonable.

-Images
+Yes There is unrestricted escape available from both the block entry/exit door and the ground floor flats have their own independent entry/exit doors.